Ahmed-DotNetDev/rock-paper-scissors-game/README.md

    <a href="https://ahmed-dotnetdev.github.io/rock-paper-scissors-game/"><strong>Live Demo<strong></a>

 # How to play it :
-   each player holds out their fist for rock, flat hand for paper, or their index and middle finger for scissors.
+   Each player holds out their fist for rock, flat hand for paper, or their index and middle finger for scissors.
 Rock crushes scissors, scissors cut paper, and paper covers rock.
 See who wins each round